Bhanusathwik/Insurance-Management-System/README.md

 1. Install the XAMPP application

-2. Download the zip file and extract it
+2. Download the 'IMS' file

 3. Copy the IMS folder and paste it inside the root directory(inside Directory Windows/xampp/htdocs )